-In a career as a Substitute Teacher you provide students with the opportunity they have been waiting for.
+In a career as a Middle School Math Teacher, you provide students with the opportunity they have been waiting for.
 Someone to believe in their education.
 Youth come here from all across the country.
 Urban neighborhoods, overcome by gang violence and rural towns torn apart by drug addiction, lacking many of the advantages other students take for granted.
 Yet here they are, poised to one day walk across that stage, receive their diploma and enter adulthood armed with the skills and confidence to realize their potential.
 Their potential happens because of you.

-- Implements both group and individual lesson plans for instructional experiences for students in accordance with established curriculum.
+- Develops and implements both group and individual lesson plans for daily, quarter, semester, and year-long periods planning instructional experiences for students in accordance with established curriculum.